Oru Vadakkan Selfie: Plot

 With the help of Jack, Umesh finds Daisy, and later, it is revealed that she is in love with a man named Harinarayan and wants to marry him.
 She also tells them that she had known him and communicated through social media, like Facebook and emails, but had never met him.
-Later, Umesh, Daisy, Shaji, and Jack set out to find Hari, and they travel to his hometown, Pazhani.
-The gang later manages to go to Hari's house with the help of a farmer, who is also a Keralite.
-It is revealed that Hari committed suicide a year before, as his friend and business partner, John Mathew Bhaskar, had cheated him in their business venture.
+Later, Umesh, Daisy, Shaji, and Jack set out to find Hari and they travel to his hometown, Pazhani.
+The group later manages to go to Hari's house with the help of a farmer Mohan, who is also a Keralite.
+It is revealed that Hari committed suicide a year before, as his friend and business partner, John Bhaskar, had cheated him in their business venture.
 John then used Hari's online accounts to cheat others.

-Jack then reveals that he is an officer from Tamil Nadu CBCID (Crime Branch Crime Investigation Department) economic investigation wing, his real name is Nivin, and he did all this to find the brains behind the online money fraud.
+While going back, Umesh recollects and realises that Jack already knew many things about Hari before and when Daisy and Hari's parents told about John Bhaskar, Jack said his full name with a middle name as John Mathew Bhaskar.
+Though confronted, Jack then reveals that his real name is Nivin and an officer from Tamil Nadu CBCID (Crime Branch Crime Investigation Department) economic investigation wing and he did all this to find the brains behind the online money fraud.
 He also says that the true intention of the guy on the Internet is to cheat young women and steal their money.
-After the confusion is cleared, Umesh, Daisy, and Shaji go back to Kerala.
+After the confusion is cleared, Umesh, Daisy and Shaji goes back home and proves their innocence.
 A few months later, Umesh meets Nivin at a resort, where he tells Umesh that the cybercell group has found the real culprit, John.
 Nivin then lets Umesh vent out his anger on John for cheating on innocent girls as he did to Daisy.
 Umesh is then shown walking to a nearby table and asking whether the man sitting there is John.
 The movie ends with the man answering yes and Umesh smashing a bottle on his head.